 Looking into Invisalign?
 Some of United Concordia’s plans will cover it, but you have to look carefully at the fine print.
 If you have one of their Flex or Preferred PPO plans, you probably have some type of orthodontic benefits, often up to 50% coverage.
-However, sometimes this coverage is restricted to dependents under age 19.
-According to their fine print: “Adult orthodontics is available as a rider to groups of 51 enrolled or more.”
-So if you have insurance through your employer, they need to have enough beneficiaries enrolled to cover adult treatment.
-You should speak with your employer’s Human Resources office to find out the details of your coverage.
+However, some plans restrict this coverage to dependents under age 19.
+According to their schedule of benefits: “Adult orthodontics is available as a rider to groups of 51 enrolled or more.”
+So if you have insurance through your employer, they need to have enough beneficiaries enrolled to cover adult treatment — and even then, it’s only optional.
+Speak with your employer’s human resources office to find out the details of your coverage.

-As similar in-office treatments, ClearCorrect and Six Month Smiles might also be covered, although you’ll want to check with United Concordia to be sure.
+As in-office treatments, ClearCorrect, SureSmile, and 3M Clarity are in a similar boat, although you’ll want to check with United Concordia to be sure.

 United Concordia Braces Coverage

 Like Invisalign, braces are often covered by the orthodontic benefits in some of United Concordia’s Flex and Preferred PPO plans.
-Their Plus PPO plans don’t typically have the same kind of orthodontic benefits.
-Remember that just because you see “orthodontic” in your plan’s detail doesn’t mean your treatment will be covered.
+Their Plus DHMO plans don’t typically offer the same orthodontic coverage.
+Remember that just because you see “orthodontic” in your plan’s schedule of benefits doesn’t mean your treatment will be covered.
 Depending on what your employer offers, there might be age limits or lifetime limits on your coverage.

-Lingual braces and clear braces fall into the same boat since they’re used to treat the same kinds of conditions.
+Lingual braces and clear braces receive similar coverage since they’re used to treat the same kinds of conditions.
 Six Month Smiles, however, usually treats milder, cosmetic cases, so they might not be covered.
 You’ll need to check with United Concordia to find out.